-VANCOUVER, BC, Canada – November 24, 2016 – Aspect Biosystems Ltd., a leader in the field of 3D bioprinting and tissue engineering, is pleased to announce that it has entered into a research collaboration with University of Victoria Professor Stephanie Willerth.
+VANCOUVER, British Columbia – November 24, 2016 – Aspect Biosystems Ltd., a leader in the field of 3D bioprinting and tissue engineering, is pleased to announce that it has entered into a research collaboration with University of Victoria Professor Stephanie Willerth.
 The research collaboration is supported by the Stem Cell Network (SCN), Canada’s foremost research organization focused on supporting the translation of leading-edge stem cell research into new and better treatments for patients in Canada and around the world.

 “We are very excited to expand our collaboration with Dr. Willerth, an internationally recognized leader in the field of stem cell tissue engineering,” said Tamer Mohamed, President and CEO of Aspect Biosystems.
 “Aspect Biosystems strongly believes in establishing strategic academic collaborations to realize the full potential of our broadly applicable platform technology.
 Combining our expertise and technology with domain experts in the field will allow us to accelerate the development of physiologically relevant and commercially impactful tissues and, ultimately, enable the development of ground-breaking therapies.”

 Professor Willerth has been awarded $100,000 through the SCN’s Impact Research Agreement program to collaborate with Aspect Biosystems.
 The collaboration will focus on using Aspect’s proprietary Lab-on-a-Printer™ bioprinting technology to develop patient-specific living 3D neural tissues derived from induced pluripotent stem cells (iPSCs).